gelthemu/transaudio/README.md

 First, run the development server:

-Get started for free by visiting my website: [https://transaudio.geltaverse.com](https://transaudio.geltaverse.com) and upload an audio file less than 38MB of size.
+Get started for free by visiting my website: [https://transaudio.geltaverse.com](https://transaudio.geltaverse.com) and upload an audio file less than 8MB of size.
 Let me know what you think.

-This project's details are available on [`geltaverse.com/projects/transaudio.app`](https://www.geltaverse.com/projects/transaudio.app).

 ## Interested in collaborating?